Meanwhale/MeanscriptCLI/README.md

 <img src=nutshell.png width=100%>

+Meanscript is a tool to create, save, and read data in a software, by using binary bytecode, human-readable script, and scripted functions.
-Meanscript is still on prototyping phase, but the plan is to combine best parts of existing scripting languages like JavaScript, JSON, and Protocol Buffers, while keeping it compact and easy to use.
+It is still in the prototyping phase, but the plan is to combine the best parts of existing scripting languages like JavaScript, JSON, and Protocol Buffers, while keeping it compact and easy to use.

 Current features: